 5.1.
 Transport

-If you are traveling to distant locations, then you can fly domestically, and they are fairly cheap in Mexico.
+If you travel to distant locations, you can fly domestically, and they are fairly cheap in Mexico.
 The option to travel to other countries by bus is also available.
 Buses are comfortable and reliable during long journeys.
-It doesn’t matter if we travel for a few hours between cities or need ten or more hours to get around; the long-distance bus service is an excellent choice if you’re interested in spotting interesting sights.

 The last option is to rent or take a taxi service for transportation.
 Make a cautious decision about renting a car online.